w3bdesign/react-ecommerce/README.md

 # React Ecommerce

 This is currently a work in progress.

+Note that it currently does not support IE 11, but it is possible to add support via polyfills (https://www.npmjs.com/package/react-app-polyfill) and a redesign.

 ## Features